Camu Camu Fruit Facts, Uses, and Potential Health Benefits

 Amazon fruit prevents obesity in overfed mice from the EurekAlert news service of the American Association for the Advancement of Science

-Abstract of the scientific report regarding camu camu's effect on obesity in mice from the British Medical Journal
+The scientific report regarding camu camu's effect on obesity in mice from the British Medical Journal

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.